xTool M1 Machine: Beginner’s Guide

 When you set up your M1 machine, you’ll connect via USB cable to your computer.
 Setting up a Wi-Fi connection is easy, but be sure to avoid special characters in the Wi-Fi password for it to work properly.

-The great thing about the XCS software is having the ability to preview your project with the built-in camera.
 You’ll size and format your design for laser cutting, engraving, or blade cutting within the software.
 You can also batch fill within the software if you’re creating multiple copies with the same design.

-Another popular software option is Lightburn.
+Another popular laser software option is Lightburn.
 While you can’t directly control the M1 from Lightburn, there is a workaround that you can read about here.

 xTool M1 Beginner Projects